testcontainers/testcontainers-dotnet/docs/custom_configuration/index.md

     [testcontainers.org 00:00:06.22] Docker container 027af397344d08d5fc174bf5b5d449f6b352a8a506306d3d96390aaa2bb0445d created
     [testcontainers.org 00:00:06.26] Start Docker container 027af397344d08d5fc174bf5b5d449f6b352a8a506306d3d96390aaa2bb0445d
     [testcontainers.org 00:00:06.64] Delete Docker container 027af397344d08d5fc174bf5b5d449f6b352a8a506306d3d96390aaa2bb0445d

+!!!tip

+    These log messages are from the Testcontainers library and contain information about the test resources.
+They do not include log messages from the containers.
+To get the container log messages, see: [Getting log messages](https://dotnet.testcontainers.org/api/create_docker_container/#getting-log-messages).

 To enable debug log messages in the default implementation, set the property `ConsoleLogger.Instance.DebugLogLevelEnabled` to `true`.
 This will forward messages related to building or pulling Docker images to the output stream.